Pitch-shifting and harmonizer pedals are not for everyone but can be invaluable tools for those of us who get to know and love their sound.

 - + perfect 5th | + major 6th

 - + perfect 4th | + perfect 5th

 - + major 3th | + perfect 4th

 - + minor 3th | + major 3rd

 - + major 2nd | + major 3rd

-The Whammy section will produce the maximum pitch-shift at toe-down position and sweep back to an unshifted effect at heel-down position.
+The Whammy section will produce the maximum pitch-shift at the toe-down position and sweep back to an unshifted effect at the heel-down position.

-The same idea is utilized in the Detune section, where heel-down will produce no effect and detuning will increase as the pedal is swept to toe-down position.
+The same idea is utilized in the Detune section, where heel-down will produce no effect, and detuning will increase as the pedal is swept to the toe-down position.

 The Harmony section will mix the dry signal with a harmonic interval above it or below it.
 Each setting of the Harmony section offers two defined intervals (one at heel-down and one at toe-down) and sweeps in between.